xaya1001/obsidian-Chemical-Structure-Renderer/README.md

 In the plugin settings, you can specify the width and format of the rendered image and the server address to use for rendering.

 ## Render service
-In the settings, the 'server' field is set to a ketcher+indigo service hosted by epam.
+In the settings, the 'server' field is set to a ketcher + indigo service hosted by epam.

 server: `https://lifescience.opensource.epam.com`